People's Party of Canada

-Bernier, a former candidate for the 2017 Conservative Party of Canada leadership election and cabinet minister, was the party's only Member of Parliament (MP) from its founding in 2018 to his defeat in the 2019 Canadian federal election.
-The PPC formed electoral district associations (EDAs) in 326 ridings, and ran candidates in 315 ridings, of Canada's total 338 ridings, in the 2019 federal election; however, no candidate was elected under its banner and Bernier lost his bid for personal re-election in Beauce.
-The party ran 312 candidates in the 2021 Canadian federal election; none were elected to parliament, despite it increasing its share of the popular vote to nearly five per cent.
+Bernier, a former candidate for the 2017 Conservative Party of Canada leadership election and cabinet minister, was the People's Party's only Member of Parliament (MP) from its founding in 2018 to his defeat in the 2019 Canadian federal election.
+In that election, the PPC formed electoral district associations in 326 ridings, and ran candidates in 315 ridings, of Canada's total 338 ridings; however, no candidate was elected under its banner and Bernier lost his bid for personal re-election in Beauce.
+The party ran 312 candidates in the 2021 Canadian federal election; the party increased its share of the popular vote to nearly 5%, but again elected no MPs.
+In the 2025 Canadian federal election, it achieved its worst result yet after winning less than 1% of the popular vote.

-The party advocates for reduced immigration to Canada at 150,000 per year, scrapping the Canadian Multiculturalism Act, withdrawing from the Paris Agreement, ending corporate welfare, and ending supply management.
+The party has been described primarily as conservative with right-wing populist policies.
+Specific policies advocated by the party include reducing immigration to Canada to 150,000 entrants per year, scrapping the Canadian Multiculturalism Act, withdrawing from the Paris Agreement, ending corporate welfare, and ending supply management.
 In the 2021 federal election, the PPC also ran in opposition to COVID-19 lockdowns and restrictions, vaccine passports, and compulsory vaccinations.
-Described as a populist party in the mould of radical-right European parties but with right-leaning economic libertarian, or economic liberal in European context, policies, it has also been variously labelled as classical liberal, conservative, and right-wing populist.